-When you think of online coursework, do you automatically assume the content is less engaging?
-Instructors and course designers in the nursing field continually look for ways to make online courses feel just as engaging and interactive as on-site courses.
-With the goal of making online curriculums feel no different from on-site curriculums, the instructional designers for Xavier University’s accelerated nursing program added dynamic features to the online accelerated BSN coursework.
+When you think of online coursework, do you automatically assume the content is less engaging than that of an on-campus course?
+Instructors and course designers in the nursing field continually look for ways to make online courses feel just as engaging and interactive as onsite courses.
+Therefore, the instructional designers for Xavier University’s accelerated nursing program added dynamic features to the online accelerated BSN coursework.

 Online coursework has been known to consist of long passages about a subject and a series of questions to assess the reader’s comprehension or analysis of the content.
 Instructors used tools like PowerPoint presentations, worksheets, or even crossword puzzles.

 But in today’s digital world, students struggle to find value and effectiveness in those tools.
 Knowing this, the ABSN team at Xavier incorporated the following into the nursing curriculum:

 Elements like these help nursing students understand and practice complex concepts such as:

 Yes, memorization is an important aspect of education, but application is another learning method that works well for retaining information.
 While students will take skills labs where they can manually practice and apply what they learn, as well as clinical rotations to learn under the tutelage of an instructor, the ABSN team at Xavier wants the online coursework portion of the curriculum to feel hands-on as well.
 And they have found a unique way to do this.

 Throughout four semesters, students will revisit the same animated case studies, with the intention of applying different or more advanced learnings in each course.
 For example, students might learn prenatal and post-natal procedures by following a mother through a pregnancy.
 The same concepts won’t be re-taught in separate classes; students will learn a more in-depth application of a concept as they progress through the program.